Annual Writing Contest

 In order to qualify for judging, your entry MUST:

-2. NOT include your name anywhere on your work;
+1. NOT include your name anywhere on your work; and,

-An entry will be disqualified from the contest if any one of the above four conditions is not met.
+An entry will be disqualified from the contest if either of the above conditions is not met.

-Please make sure your submission follows the formatting guidelines and appropriate category requirements.
+Please make sure your short story submission follows these guidelines.

 Formatting